Telecommunications: History

-Beacons and pigeons
+Many transmission media have been used for long-distance communication throughout history, from smoke signals, beacons, semaphore telegraphs, signal flags, and optical heliographs to wires and empty space made to carry electromagnetic signals.

+Before the electrical and electronic era

+Long distance communication was used long before the discovery of electricity and electromagnetism enabled the invention of telecommunications.
+A few of the many ingenious methods for communicating over distances prior to that are described here.

 Homing pigeons have been used throughout history by different cultures.
 Pigeon post had Persian roots and was later used by the Romans to aid their military.
 Frontinus claimed Julius Caesar used pigeons as messengers in his conquest of Gaul.
 The Greeks also conveyed the names of the victors at the Olympic Games to various cities using homing pigeons.
 In the early 19th century, the Dutch government used the system in Java and Sumatra.
 And in 1849, Paul Julius Reuter started a pigeon service to fly stock prices between Aachen and Brussels, a service that operated for a year until the gap in the telegraph link was closed.

 In the Middle Ages, chains of beacons were commonly used on hilltops as a means of relaying a signal.
 Beacon chains suffered the drawback that they could only pass a single bit of information, so the meaning of the message such as "the enemy has been sighted" had to be agreed upon in advance.
 One notable instance of their use was during the Spanish Armada, when a beacon chain relayed a signal from Plymouth to London.

 In 1792, Claude Chappe, a French engineer, built the first fixed visual telegraphy system (or semaphore line) between Lille and Paris.
 However semaphore suffered from the need for skilled operators and expensive towers at intervals of ten to thirty kilometres (six to nineteen miles).
 As a result of competition from the electrical telegraph, the last commercial line was abandoned in 1880.

 Telegraph and telephone

 On July 25, 1837, the first commercial electrical telegraph was demonstrated by English inventor Sir William Fothergill Cooke and English scientist Sir Charles Wheatstone.
 Both inventors viewed their device as "an improvement to the [existing] electromagnetic telegraph" and not as a new device.

 Samuel Morse independently developed a version of the electrical telegraph that he unsuccessfully demonstrated on September 2, 1837.
 His code was an important advance over Wheatstone's signaling method.
 The first transatlantic telegraph cable was successfully completed on July 27, 1866, allowing transatlantic telecommunication for the first time.

-The conventional telephone was patented by Alexander Bell in 1876.
-Elisha Gray also filed a caveat for it in 1876.
-Gray abandoned his caveat and because he did not contest Bell's priority, the examiner approved Bell's patent on March 3, 1876.
-Gray had filed his caveat for the variable resistance telephone, but Bell was the first to document the idea and test it in a telephone.[88]
-Antonio Meucci invented a device that allowed the electrical transmission of voice over a line nearly 30 years before in 1849, but his device was of little practical value because it relied on the electrophonic effect requiring users to place the receiver in their mouths to "hear."
+After early attempts to develop a talking telegraph by Antonio Meucci and a telefon by Johann Philipp Reis, a patent for the conventional telephone was filed by Alexander Bell in February 1876 (just a few hours before Elisha Gray filed a patent caveat for a similar device).
 The first commercial telephone services were set up by the Bell Telephone Company in 1878 and 1879 on both sides of the Atlantic in the cities of New Haven and London.